The MDWFP Environmental Program strives to protect, conserve,

 Public Trust resources.

-Program database which documents the presence of state and
+Heritage Program database, which documents the presence of

-federally endangered, threatened species and also those species of
+state and federally endangered or threatened species and also those

-special concern.
-Mississippi had one of the first such databases in
+species of special concern.
+Mississippi had one of the first such

-the United States.
-Federal laws require that projects using Federal
+databases in the United States.
+Federal laws require that projects

-funds subject such projects to an environmental review using the
+using Federal funds subjects such projects to an environmental

-information contained in the Natural Heritage Program database.
+review using the information contained in the Natural Heritage